 Living off Tenure instead of Performance

 What are you REALLY bringing to the table?
 Can your client justify the expenditure to his or her bosses?
 Keep in mind they have to answer to someone when then spend their budgets unless they own the company (click NEXT for next segment)

 Failure to Embrace and Grow

-This is on YOU as a entrepreneur.
-People who fail to grow often they think their lives and businesses are pretty much over.
+This is on YOU as an black entrepreneur.
+People who fail to grow often think their lives and businesses are pretty much over.
 In any business that’s thriving and growing, you must embrace trends and growth.
 If you remain stagnant you will never reap the benefits.
-Take every opportunity to learn and KEEP learning. (click NEXT for next segment)
+Take every opportunity to learn and KEEP learning.

 Don’t have the goods